 We recommend you contact your local IT staff for guidance on usage within your unit or department.
 If your unit or department does not currently use any of these services or is unsure how to proceed with your use case, please visit the Public Cloud KnowledgeBase or email us at email@example.com.
 We are interested in understanding how the university wants to leverage these services and can help you determine what services best fit your needs.

-GCP is a cloud computing platform that specializes in Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) and an effective web development platform.
-DoIT released a GCP pilot to campus in August 2020.
+GCP is a cloud computing platform that specializes in Infrastructure as a Service (IaaS) and Platform as a Service (PaaS).

 - The current offering includes an entire suite of generally available GCP services, such as Google Compute, Google Storage and other Data tools.